Overview

 Summary of Significant Issues

-Potential for Administrative Delays: The bill does not address potential delays in the recertification process, which might adversely affect businesses trying to maintain compliance.
+4. Recertification Delays: The bill does not account for potential delays in the certification or recertification process, which could create difficulties for businesses attempting to adhere to the new standards.

 Issues

-The language in Section 2, subsection (b) could be more concise, as it contains complex constructions that might be difficult for some readers to parse, potentially leading to misunderstandings about compliance requirements.
+• The language in Section 2 could be more concise, particularly in subsection (b), which has complex constructions that might be difficult for some readers to parse.
+Clarity is crucial for the comprehension and correct application of the law.

-There is no provision in Section 2 for addressing potential delays in the recertification process, which could negatively affect businesses trying to comply with new guidelines.
+• There is no provision in Section 2 for addressing concerns about potential delays in the recertification process, which might affect businesses that qualify as small business concerns owned and controlled by women.
+This gap could create legal and operational uncertainties for such businesses.

 Sections